Tested: Is WordPress Good For SEO in 2024?

 The core GeneratePress theme is free (and may be sufficient for many).
 But if you fork out $59 for the premium add on you’ll get loads more options for customizing your layouts.

-2. Avoid WordPress page builders (or use this one)
+2. Avoid WordPress page builders or pick one that’s well optimized

 Page builders make it super easy to create complex, visually appealing layouts.